luanillust/luanillustrates/_posts/2018-01-06-Yokohama-Some-Noods.md

 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2160.jpg" alt="in the hand, a bitten into crêpe"/>
 </div>

-Splitting off again, Carolyn and I visited _another_ paradise of mine: <a href="https://www.google.com.au/maps/place/Tsutaya+Daikanyama/@35.6488531,139.6976021,17z/data=!3m2!4b1!5s0x60188b4fc6ac5b49:0x4ceb5b05b48bad60!4m5!3m4!1s0x60188b4fbed0f881:0xd6f9dafad72a5ca9!8m2!3d35.6488531!4d139.6997908?hl=en">Tsutaya Daikanyama (T-Site)</a>.
+Splitting off again, Carolyn and I visited yet _another_ paradise of mine: <a href="https://www.google.com.au/maps/place/Tsutaya+Daikanyama/@35.6488531,139.6976021,17z/data=!3m2!4b1!5s0x60188b4fc6ac5b49:0x4ceb5b05b48bad60!4m5!3m4!1s0x60188b4fbed0f881:0xd6f9dafad72a5ca9!8m2!3d35.6488531!4d139.6997908?hl=en">Tsutaya Daikanyama (T-Site)</a>.
 A jaw dropping-ly gorgeous bookstore, both inside and out.
 Not exclusively a book store though, they also have to offer: movies, music, a café and many lounge spaces, to enjoy the books before purchasing (and that’s just a fraction of things available).
 I _reaaaaaally_ want one of these in Adelaide.
 Every other bookstore just pales in comparison.
 The vast range and collections available, the elegant wood architecture and the peacefulness – it was just _perfect_.

+What’s also really great about this Tsutaya is that it opens until 2:00!
+But seeing as trains aren't operational then, we didn’t quite have the luxury.
 If only I was born into richness, I’d be able bring back shelves worth of books 🤤.
-What’s also really great about this Tsutaya is that it opens until 2:00!
-But!... we didn’t have the luxury to do that (trains not operational and all).

 Being late in the night, I forewent regrouping and returned straight home.
 Getting a good night’s rest, I needed to be ready for tomorrow’s giant tour.
 Bouncing around Tokyo, I was going to visit all the BIC Cameras, i.e. The BICest Tour.
 Thank you for reading and join me next time.